jwritescode1/PreFixIt/README.md

 # PreFixIt
-A lightweight Swift CLI tool that automatically prefix your Git commit messages with the current branch name.
-This helps ensures your commit messages are consistent and descriptive, especially when working in teams or feature branches.
+A lightweight Swift-based CLI tool that automatically prefixes your Git commit messages with the current branch name.
+This ensures better traceability of commits by associating them with their respective branches.

 # Installation